totten/citges/README.md

 ### Usage: Pipe

 In Unix-style systems, a *pipe* is a flexible and performant mechanism for exchanging data and commands.
-To allow quicker processing of background tasks, Citges may start a CiviCRM process and exchange data through a pipe.
+To allow quicker processing of background tasks, Coworker may start a CiviCRM process and exchange data through a pipe.
 However, the setup process may require greater access and more steps.

 * __Strengths__: Once a pipe is started, it can be used repeatedly - which enables faster polling and reduced latency.
 Piped processes may be allowed to use additional resources (RAM and CPU time) that are unavailable to web requests.
 Piped processes use a pooling strategy that